runlikeforrestgump/emacs/README.md

 </code>

 For each time zone in the world, I picked one city or island.
 Adapt the list to your liking.
 On my machine, I found the time zone names in <code>/usr/share/zoneinfo</code>.
 I used https://en.wikipedia.org/wiki/List_of_UTC_time_offsets for a list of locations in each of the time zones.

+## Spelling

+You can see what spell checking program your Emacs is using by typing <code>C-h v ispell-program-name &lt;RET&gt;</code>.
+For me, it's Aspell (other likely values would be Ispell or Hunspell).

+You can see what dictionaries are available by typing <code>M-x ispell-change-dictionary &lt;RET&gt; &lt;SPC&gt;</code>.

+I know there are Canadian dictionaries, but I don't like them; I prefer British dictionaries (I think that British English is proper English).
+To set the default dictionary, add the following to your init file: <code>(setq ispell-dictionary en_GB-ise)</code>.

 ## Mode Line